-There are 18 attractions in UNESCO list from Turkey.
-Istanbul, Cappadocia, Hattusa, Divrigi Mosque and Hospital, Cumalikazik, Pamukkale - Hierapolis, Pergamon, Ephesus, Troy, Mount Nemrut, Xanthos – Letoon, Safranbolu, Selimiye Mosque, Diyarbakir Fortress and Hevsel Gardens and Catalhoyuk are among them.
+There are 18 attractions on the UNESCO list from Turkey.
+Istanbul, Cappadocia, Hattusa, Divrigi Mosque and Hospital, Cumalikazik, Pamukkale - Hierapolis, Pergamon, Ephesus Ancient City, Troy, Mount Nemrut, Xanthos – Letoon, Safranbolu, Selimiye Mosque, Diyarbakir Fortress, and Hevsel Gardens and Catalhoyuk are among them.

-The oldest landscape painting of the world was found in Catalhoyuk and it is about 8500 years old.
-It was painted to a wall and is depicting the eruption of the Hasan volcanic mountain.
+The oldest landscape painting of the world was found in Catalhoyuk, and it is about 8500 years old.
+It was painted on a wall and is depicting the eruption of the Hasan volcanic mountain.

 Istanbul is the only city on Earth established on two continents; Europe and Asia.